Nina-Jasmine/C-FitnessProgram_NinaLiu200479031/README.md

 # COMP2084ProjectNinaLiu200479031
+# Created 2 Roles: Administrator, Client
-Anonymous users can view Home, About Us, Coach,  Program page, and Create membership to apply membership.
+# Anonymous users can view Home, About Us, Coach,  Program page
+# Login Users can reach Create membership function to apply membership in Membership Controller, but can not Edit or Delete.

-Forced authentication & authorization, Roles= Administrator to Roles controller, because only Administrator are allowed to view and edit/delete roles.
+# Forced authentication & authorization, Roles= Administrator to Roles controller, because only Administrator are allowed to view and edit/delete roles.
-Therefore, I hide the Roles Page Link from non Administrator users in _Layout.cshtml
+#  Therefore, I hide the Roles Page Link from all non Administrator users in _Layout.cshtml

+# Both Client users and Administrator users can reach membership/ClientBooking/ScheduleManagements controllers Index/Create method.
+Only Administrator users can reach Edit and Delete method to avoid Client users Edit other clients data.

-  Administrator users have the only authorization to create and edit/delete method in Coaches/Programs controller.
+#  Administrator users have the only authorization to create and edit/delete method in Coaches/Programs controller.
-  Therefore, hide Create/Edit/Delete Links in Index.cshtml of Coaches/Programs View to non Administrator users.
+#  Therefore, hide Create/Edit/Delete Links in Both Index.cshtml of Coaches/Programs View to non Administrator users.

-Both Client users and Administrator users can reach membership/ClientBooking/ScheduleManagements controllers Create method.
-Only Administrator users can reach Edit and Delete method.

-Administrator User Account:
+# Administrator User Account:
 Nina@Nina.ca  password: Nina_890
-Bear@bear.ca   password: Nina_890
+Jasmine@nina.ca Password: Nina_890

-Client Users:
+# Client Users:
 Kevin@Kevin.ca Password: Nina_890

-no role user:
 Jasmine@nina.ca Password: Nina_890

+# user without role:
+Bear@bear.ca   password: Nina_890